Blane245/musicgenerator/README.md

 # Rambling

-This work is inspired by the book [Formalized Music: Thought and Mathematics in Composition](https://en.wikipedia.org/wiki/Formalized_Music), several other readings, and some active listening.
-Though the principles in that book are only partially realized here, more work may be done...
+This work is inspired by the book [Formalized Music: Thought and Mathematics in Composition](https://en.wikipedia.org/wiki/Formalized_Music) by Iannis Xenakis, several other readings, and some active listening.
+Though the principles in that book are only partially realized here, more work may be done.
+Most recently I have implemented a version of stochastic music that closely approximates Xenakis' work.
+I have finally made it to the 1950-1960s in computer music!
+I may venture into to the use of neural nets, but that is another day.

-The music generator will play one or more voices using various algorithms or from an existing audio file.
+The music generator will play one or more voices using various algorithms, create and stochastic composition and realize it, or will play a recording from an existing audio file.

 Algorithmic voice controls include

 - start and stop times
 - SoundFont bank and preset
-- generation algorithms for a voice's note, attack, speed, duration, volume, and pan (Constant, Oscillator, Autoregressive, Markovian, or Wiener)
+- generation algorithms for a voice's note, attack, speed, duration, volume, and pan (Constant, Oscillator, Autoregressive, Markovian, Wiener, or Sequencer)
 - application of Gaussian frequency modulation noise to a voice centered on the generator's current note
-- optional reverberation for each generator
+- reverberation for each generator
+- tremolo and vibrato
 - rhythm selection based on a Euclidean Rhythm algorithm
 - the number of notes used in an octave based on the Euclidean Rhythm algorithm.

+Stochastic composition controls include

+- start time, with calculated stop time
+- ensemble selection that defines which voices are in the composition
+- parameters to define the composition, including length, number of time cells, the average number of events per time cell, and a random number seed
+- parameters that define the sound density of each voice 'cloud'
+- pan and intensity controls

+Audio file controls include
+- start time, with calculated stop time
+- browsing for a audio file to load.

 Sound generation can be either previewed thru the computer speakers or recorded to a wav or mp3 file.

-Room effects and controls are implemented.
+Room effects are implemented.
 They include volume, reverb (both early reflections and diffuse noise), compression, and equalization.

+Automated volume controls are available at the global, track, or generator level.

 A report of the details of a composition in HTML format can be produced.